thegooz45/full-stack-course/README.md

-# hihi! and welcome to my readme for my full-stack course!
+# hihi! and welcome to my github!

 <p>i'm brianna! a she/they QAE/SDET who does fun things like taking a full-stack course, a data science course, and also learn Korean.</p>
 <p>i'll be sure to update this page as i go, but for now, take a look at some fun stuff i've done~:</p>